 Any Airport-Issued ID Media (Red or Blue) holder in good standing may escort and is always responsible for maintaining positive control while the person(s) being escorted is in the Restricted Access Area.
 The Airport-Issued ID Media holder must ensure the individual being escorted is not in possession of any prohibited items, unless considered "tools of the trade".
 The person being escorted must have an unexpired, governmentissued photo identification in their possession.
 Preferably, no more than three (3) persons may be escorted by one Airport-Issued ID Media holder (Red or Blue); up to five (5) is allowed under certain circumstances provided positive control is assured.
 Requests to escort more than five (5) people must have written approval from the ASC or designee.
-Five (5) days is the maximum duration a person can be escorted.
+Except as set forth herein, five (5) days is the maximum duration a person can be escorted during a twelve (12) rolling calendar year.
+The ASC or designee may allow individuals representing certain groups to be escorted more than five (5) occurrences if it is determined there is a business need.
+The person escorting must also have a business connection to the person being escorted.
 Escort privileges may be suspended or permanently revoked due to failure to follow proper escort procedures.
 If the person being escorted is found to have undeclared prohibited items, they may be ineligible to obtain an Airport-Issued ID Media in the future or as determined by the ASC.